 As you enjoy your ride through the park, you’ll notice 3 miniature towns, 2 water towers, a roundhouse, 3 train stations, a coal tipple (loading facility), 2 control towers and many other buildings and displays.

 WALT DISNEY’S BARN

 This is the actual barn that was in Walt Disney’s backyard in Holmby Hills, California.
 It was here that Walt, a member of LALS, had his workshop and ran the switches for his home railroad.
 The barn is open on the third Sunday of each month from 11am-3pm.
 The barn features displays of Disney, LALS and railroad related memorabilia.
-Guided tours are provided by members of the Carolwood Society.
+Guided tours are provided by members of the Carolwood Foundation.

 STATIONARY STEAM PLANT

 The Stationary Steam Plant consists of a 10 HP boiler operating at 150 PSI maximum.
 The boiler is fired with diesel fuel.
 There are seven operating steam engines.
 One is a steam powered air compressor weighing in the order of 3500 lbs., and was used in the oil fields in California.
 Another is a steam pump patented in 1872; the steam cylinder is on top and the pump on the bottom.
 One engine operates a can crusher and another a conveyor belt to transfer the crushed cans into a container.
 The largest vertical engine drives an overhead line shaft that in turn drives a drill press, a grindstone and a centrifugal pump that supplies water to a fountain.
 The engine ages aside those already mentioned are from about 1900, the 1920’s and probably the early 1930’s.
 The Stationary Steam Plant is fired up on the third Sunday of the month.